RWKV/rwkv.cpp/README.md

 #### Option 2.1.
 Download a pre-compiled library

-##### Windows
+##### Windows / Linux / MacOS

-Check out [Releases](https://github.com/saharNooby/rwkv.cpp/releases), download appropriate ZIP for your CPU, extract `rwkv.dll` file into `bin\Release\` directory inside the repository directory.
+Check out [Releases](https://github.com/saharNooby/rwkv.cpp/releases), download appropriate ZIP for your OS and CPU, extract `rwkv` library file into the repository directory.

-To check whether your CPU supports AVX2 or AVX-512, [use CPU-Z](https://www.cpuid.com/softwares/cpu-z.html).
+On Windows: to check whether your CPU supports AVX2 or AVX-512, [use CPU-Z](https://www.cpuid.com/softwares/cpu-z.html).

 #### Option 2.2.
 Build the library yourself